Orandorfox/RSMN-LifeSimulator/README.md

 5️⃣ Fill in other missing text due to anonymization process
 ***

-✉️ If you have any questions about the process, feel free to leave them in the comments section of this project.
+✉️ If you have any questions about the process, feel free to leave them in the comments section of this project